enhance-manageiq/enhance-manageiq.github.io/_posts/2017-12-11-openstack-manageiq-issues.md

 ---
-layout:post
-title:2017-12-11-openstack-manageiq-issues
+layout: post
+title: OpenStack-ManageIQ-issues
-author:Soniya Vyas
+author: Soniya Vyas
-date:December 11,2017
 tags: [Issue, OpenStack]
 ---

 ## OpenStack and ManageIQ:-

 ManageIQ can manage a variety of external environments, known as *__providers__* and *__managers__*.
 A provider or manager is any system that ManageIQ integrates with for the purpose of collecting data and performing operations.